 How to Draw a Fall Tree

-- Erase inside, and draw leaves around it.
+- Erase the line inside, and draw a tree shape around it.

 - Draw a large bush on the left.